top of page

 How it all got started....

+Often we would take the truck to car shows.
+Dad believed in "driving" restored trucks not just looking at them or admiring them.
+We would pull into those shows and Ole Dumb’s engine would hum like new, it was a feeling like no other and I remember it like it was yesterday.
 Over the years, those car shows became something we did together.
-I loved hearing Dad talk shop with other enthusiasts, swapping stories about rare parts and restoration tips.
-But what I loved most was just being with him, sharing that passion.
-Over the years, he and I restored my 1967 Chevy Chevelle and we began meeting up and parking next to each other as we sat proudly in our lawn chairs next to our projects.
+I loved hearing Dad talk shop with other enthusiasts, swapping stories and restoration tips with his friends.
+But what I loved most was just being with him, sharing the passion.
+Over the years, he and I restored my 1967 Chevy Chevelle and began meeting up at these car shows.
+We would park next to each other and sit proudly next to our projects in our lawn chairs.
 I loved it more than anything else.

-As I grew older, I realized how much of who I am comes from those days in the shop with Dad.
+As I grew older, I realized how much of who I am comes from those days in the shop with my Dad.
 My love for vintage cars isn’t just about the beauty of the machines or the thrill of seeing something old brought back to life, it’s about the connection it represents.
-It’s about the hours spent with him, learning not just about cars but about life.
+It’s about the hours spent with him, learning not just about cars but about life itself.
 Something I hope to share one day with my son JD.

 Neill Jobe